GLOBAL MARKETS-Gold slumps to five-year low, dollar at highest in months

 By David Gaffen

-The dramatic sell-off in gold came in a matter of minutes in Shanghai.
-More than 3.3 million lots of a key contract traded there, far surpassing average daily volume of about 30,000 contracts.
+Recent strength in the U.S. currency and expectations for higher U.S. rates have undermined the case for holding gold and other precious metals, but the activity in gold Monday was notable for its swift price decline.

-The exact reason for the selling was unclear.
-Recent strength in the U.S. currency and expectations for higher U.S. rates have undermined the case for holding gold and other precious metals, while analysts also noted that China imported a record volume of gold in 2013 that has created an oversupply situation.
-Still, the swiftness of the decline surprised traders and resulted in two separate trade halts in U.S. gold futures.
+Platinum fell as much as 5 percent to its lowest since February 2009.

-The dollar jumped to its highest since April 23 against a basket of major currencies but was then flat on the day.
+The dollar jumped to its highest since April 23 against a basket of major currencies and was last up 0.1 percent on the day.

 Global equity markets held close to Friday’s three-week highs and European shares approached seven-week peaks as Greece-related fears continued to recede.

-The Nasdaq hit a record on Friday after strong results from Google.
-Tech earnings will dominate reports this week.
-Investment bank Morgan Stanley’s shares rose 1.2 percent following its results.
+The Nasdaq hit a record Friday after strong results from Google.
+More tech earnings will dominate reports this week.
+Investment bank Morgan Stanley saw its shares rise 1.2 percent following its results.

 The euro fell to its lowest since late May on the EBS trading platform but last traded up 0.2 percent at $1.0870.
 The yen dropped 0.2 percent to 124.38 to the dollar.